|

 Correspondence, Leah Burnette to Afrolumens Project,

-15 September 2006.
+15 September 2006. notes for more information

-For more football material, see our
+For more football material, see ourfirst page of Harrisburg

 High School memories, and our photographs